vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/01_Intro.md

 (Almanacs) were received from different parts of the Indian Calendars

 country and were examined (p.
 21).
-To facilitate or Pañcăngas. .used for fixing up dates and
+To facilitate or Pañcāngas. .used for fixing up dates and

 examination of the calendars, a questionnaire was moments of Hindu, Bauddha issued to which 51 replies were received (pp. 23-31). and Jaina festivals in different In addition to the above, 48 persons offered their States of India, and in many